Muscat Grape Jam Recipe (French Whole-Fruit Confiture)

 How to Make French Muscat Grape Jam

-1. Cut about 20% of the grapes in half (around 10 grapes, or more to taste).
+1. Cut about 20% of the grapes in half (around 10 grapes, or more if desired).
+This helps release their juice and gives the finished grape jam a mix of whole fruit and soft texture.

-2. Add 112g (4 oz) sugar and 30g (1 oz) water to a pot, then add all the grapes.
-Bring to a boil over medium-low heat and simmer for 5 minutes, stirring gently until the grape skins crack and the sugar fully dissolves.
+2. Add 112 g (4 oz) sugar and 30 g (1 oz) water to a pot, then add the grapes.
+Bring to a boil over medium-low heat and simmer for about 5 minutes, stirring gently until the grape skins crack and the sugar fully dissolves.

 3. Pour the mixture through a strainer set over a mixing bowl to remove the skins.
-Return the peeled grapes and syrup to the pot and let cool.
+Return the peeled grapes and syrup to the pot and allow the mixture to cool slightly.

-4. Peel, core, and slice the apple to get 200g (7 oz) of flesh.
-Cut into quarters, then thinly slice into 2mm pieces.
+4. Peel, core, and slice the apple to obtain 200 g (7 oz) of flesh.
+Cut into quarters, then slice thinly into about 2 mm pieces.

-5. Add the apple slices, 224g (7.9 oz) sugar, and 30g (1 oz) lemon juice to the pot.
-Stir gently over medium-low heat until it starts to bubble, then remove from heat.
+5. Add the apple slices, 224 g (7.9 oz) sugar, and 30 g (1 oz) lemon juice to the pot.
+Stir gently over medium-low heat until the mixture begins to bubble, then remove from heat.

 7. Pour the chilled mixture back into the pot.
 Bring to a boil over medium-high heat and cook for 6–8 minutes, stirring constantly and skimming off any foam.

-8. Check the consistency: Since apples add natural pectin, overcooking will make the jam too firm.
-Chill a small plate in the freezer and drop a little jam onto it—if it gels, it’s ready.
+8. Check the consistency: since apples add natural pectin, overcooking can make the jam too firm.
+Chill a small plate in the freezer and drop a little jam onto it—if it gels and wrinkles slightly when pushed, the jam is ready.

 9. Remove from heat and immediately ladle the jam into sterilized jars.
-Seal, then invert the jars to cool.
+Seal tightly, then invert the jars to cool.

-10. ** Unopened, the jam keeps for up to 6 months.
-Once opened, enjoy it soon for the best flavor.
+10. Unopened, this homemade grape jam keeps for up to 6 months.
+Once opened, store in the refrigerator and enjoy soon for the best flavor.

 Watch the full step-by-step video here: How to Make French Muscat Grape Jam